-What would the world be without Spaghetti al pomodoro?
-Give a twist to the Italian classic and make this fun all-sicilian-version of Norma spaghetti cupcakes.
+What would the world be without Spaghetti?
+Give a twist to the Italian classic and make this fun Sicilian version of Norma spaghetti cupcakes.

-Pasta alla norma, made with italian-style tomato sauce, roasted/fried eggplant cubes and ricotta, is one of my all-time favorite things to eat.
-This dish reminds me of my teenager days back in Sicily.
-In fact, this is one of the most famous and traditional sicilian dishes.
+This dish reminds me of my days back in Sicily.
+In fact, this is one of the most famous and traditional Sicilian dishes.

 Bake your spaghetti cupcakes for 5-10 min or until crisp and serve them immediately to your hungry guests.

 Tomato sauce works best for these yummy cupcakes, but I’ve also successfully tried them with my homemade pesto sauce and they were over the top!